stuWolf/T2A2_API_Training_planer/readme.md

 ## R1: Identify the problem you are trying to solve by building this particular app.

-My idea is to create an app that can give the user a randomized sequence of HIT (High intensity training) exercises.
+My idea is to create an app that can give the user a randomized sequence of HIT (High intensity training) exercises in the entity "workouts".